-- 1. Connect the MCU in the linear mode and create a new project for the linear mode. - 2.
-Select the erasure option as [Erase Chip] to erase the chip. - 3.
-Program the option-setting memory with a file that specifies the dual mode. - 4.
-Reset the MCU.
+- Applies to: RH850, RA, RX - 1.
+Connect the MCU in the linear mode and create a new project for the linear mode. - 2.
+Program the option-setting memory with a file that specifies the dual mode. - 3.
+Reset the MCU. - 4.
+Since the connection of the MCU in the project for the linear mode is not possible after this step, create a new project for the dual mode.

-5.8 Writing to Security Data
+5.8 Switching to Double Map Mode